 Australasian Writers and Art Directors Association (AWARD) is an organisation driven by a single idea: to raise standards in commercial creative areas.
 AWARD initiatives include networking events and preferential rates for the annual AWARD Awards.

 The Commercial Producers Council (CPC) is a member based organisation representing the interests of production companies working in marketing communications.
 They exist to champion best practice business principles for members and to promote the economic and business benefits of the industry to the business community. more

 The increasingly complex media landscape is dominated by digital.
 Agencies with digital expertise across project management, IA, design, are represented on the committee.
 Projects have included release of a legal guide for digital media, training for agencies on legal implications in social media, development of digital pitching guidelines and representation to government on cyber-safety.

 Healthcare Committee - Bravo!

 Consisting of leading healthcare marketing communications agencies, the Committee runs a program of self regulatory and mandatory code training for agency staff in addition to education for healthcare marketers.
 Publications include pitching guidelines for healthcare marketers and healthcare salary survey.
 The group also works in partnership with healthcare regulatory bodies and carries a vote on the therapeutic goods administration code council.

 The Gender Diversity Group is a committee focused on addressing the gender imbalance in management in the marketing communications industry.
-It was founded to raise awareness with and influence the industry’s decision makers on the value of nurturing and retaining a gender balanced workforce in light of the emonstrable commercial success of gender diverse organisations Its focus is in providing practical tools to assist organisation’s management in securing a gender balanced workforce.
+It was founded to raise awareness with and influence the industry’s decision makers on the value of nurturing and retaining a gender balanced workforce in light of the demonstrable commercial success of gender diverse organisations.
+Its focus is in providing practical tools to assist management in securing a gender balanced workforce.